opensource-force/osf-blog/content/posts/you_are_not_a_number/part_2/index.md

 But I can't really tell if that's to keep the spam out, or to keep the people beholden to the email giants who are gatekeeping this in the first place.
 I mean, how do you feel they're doing at keeping out spam?

+### Email and/or phone number

+Email served _almost_ like the phone number for users.
+It became a single identifier that people could use everywhere, but the systems it was being used with weren't connected together--or at least weren't connected in a way that would benefit users.
+But we need to get to the next millenium to start filling in that story.

 Once the internet got going in full swing, AOL started to lose its shine, and people started looking to alternatives for email.
 Hotmail, and Yahoo were the major players of the late nineties, and a lot of people jumped over.
 There were other factors of course, but the incredible flood of users claiming free emails is partly what fueled the dotcom bubble that saw Yahoo with a market valuation of $125 billion, and made Microsoft the highest market valued company in the world (do you see a trend here?).